lcy-seso/DLFrameworkTest/Cuda/hopper_gemm/pipelined_ws_gemm/README.md

     - **Job**: To perform a task (like copying data from global to shared memory) and then signal to other threads that the task is complete.
     - **Action**: It calls `mbarrier.arrive.shared::cta.b64 _, [%barrier_addr];`.

+    <ins>***Why it uses the sink symbol `_` ?***</ins>

-    - **Why it uses `_`**: The signaler's job is done after it raises the flag.
+    The signaler's job is done after it raises the flag.
 It doesn't need to wait for anyone else.
 It might go on to do other work or simply terminate.
 It has no use for the phase token, so it discards it for efficiency.
 It is purely producing a signal.

     The TMA units are hardware producers; their software-controlled part simply needs to arrive at a barrier to indicate "the data you asked for is now in shared memory."